mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_gpu.md

 ## Running the Multi-Host Script

 If multiple hosts are involved in the training, you need to set the multi-host configuration in the `mpirun` command.
 You can use the `-H` option in the `mpirun` command.
-For example, `mpirun -n 16 -H DEVICE1_IP:8,DEVICE2_IP:8 python hello.py` indicates that eight processes are started on the host whose IP addresses are DEVICE1_IP and DEVICE2_IP, respectively.
+For example, `mpirun -n 16 -H DEVICE1_IP:8,DEVICE2_IP:8 python hello.py` indicates that eight processes are started on the hosts whose IP addresses are DEVICE1_IP and DEVICE2_IP, respectively.
 Alternatively, you can create a hostfile similar to the following and transfer its path to the `--hostfile` option of `mpirun`.
 Each line in the hostfile is in the format of `[hostname] slots=[slotnum]`, where hostname can be an IP address or a host name.

 ```bash
 DEVICE1 slots=8